 2. Work on individual or group projects to apply the course learnings! :slightly_smiling_face:

-Q. Are there any recommendd resources for absolute begineers?
+Q. Are there any recommended resources for absolute beginners?

 A. Hi @Susan Ihejirika!
 We recommend brushing on basic Python programming and basic familiarity with fundamental machine learning concepts and algorithms!
 See our FAQ page for more! https://sites.google.com/udacity.com/microsoftazurechallenge/overview/faqs